return42/sphkerneldoc/linux_src_doc/net/sunrpc/xprt_c.rst

     send an RPC request on a transport

-    :param struct rpc_task \*task:
+    :param task:
         controlling RPC task
+    :type task: struct rpc_task \*

 .. _`xprt_transmit.description`:

 Description
 -----------

-We have to copy the iovec because sendmsg fiddles with its contents.
+Attempts to drain the transmit queue.
+On exit, either the transport signalled an error that needs to be handled before transmission can resume, or \ ``task``\  finished transmitting, and detected that it already received a reply.

 .. _`xprt_reserve`: